antixenoinitiative/axiwiki/dealing-with-swarm.md

 When you are within the Swarms regular caustic projectile range of roughly 3.5 kilometers it will move in an oscillating pattern while firing upon you.
 During this pattern the swarm will have peaks and valleys in its swaying motion before changing direction.
 The thargons change of direction is an ideal window of opportunity to inflict damage.

-To hit the flak more consistently you want to fire your flak where you **predict** the swarms sway will be peaking.
+To hit the flak more consistently you want to fire your flak to where you **predict** the swarms sway will be peaking.
 An easy rule of thumb for beginners is drawing a mental line in between the center of the Swarm and the leading rectangle and then firing your flak at a ~2/3rds mark of that line.

+- IMG of the line trick

 - Demo: [Using Flak](<>)